New programs are trying to bolster the emotional well-being of stressed health workers

 The meetings start with the ring of a bell, then breathing exercises.
-After that, faculty, nurses, and nursing students from Columbia University’s nursing school exchange stories from their experiences as part of the COVID-19 response, serving in hospitals in the epicenter of the outbreak.
+After that, faculty, nurses, and nursing students from Columbia University’s nursing school exchange stories from their experiences as part of the COVID-19 response, serving in hospitals at the epicenter of the outbreak.
 One nursing student describes being with another student at the bed of a man who dies in front of them—with no nurses available to begin the post-mortality procedures.
 The students offered their respects, then gently removed tubes from the body.

 No one spoke for a while after the story ended.
 Then other members of the group began to describe what they’d witnessed on their own shifts.

 “You hear the stories of the frustration, sadness, and anger at the senselessness,” says Jennifer Dohrn, a professor of nursing and the assistant dean of Global Initiatives at Columbia University Irving Medical Center, “but also see resiliency and really deepened commitment.”
 Usually meetings this intimate would be held in person, but in the era of social distancing, Dohrn has created nearly a dozen Circle of Care support groups online through Zoom.
-They meet weekly and most of them have between 10 and 20 participants.
+They meet weekly and most have between 10 and 20 participants.

 As the coronavirus spread into New York City and began to directly affect the medical personnel, Dohrn and Lorraine Frazier, the nursing school’s dean, saw the need for a new program for the institution’s nurses, faculty, and students who were working to treat the spread.
-Circle of Care adds to already-existing mental health resources—Dohrn calls it “one tool in the toolkit”—that Columbia offers health workers should the emotional demands of their work begin to wear them down.
+Circle of Care adds to existing mental health resources—Dohrn calls it “one tool in the toolkit”—that Columbia offers health workers should the emotional demands of their work begin to wear them down.
 “It’s not a support group,” she says, but a space where “there’s lots of silence, tears, and it’s a moment to just gather your feelings.”

-The meetings can help participants in the short-term but also potentially over time in preventing some suffering after the crisis passes.
-When days are dominated by adrenaline, trauma often becomes suppressed, she says.
+The meetings can help participants in the short-term but also over time, potentially, in preventing some suffering after the crisis passes.
+When days are dominated by adrenaline, trauma often becomes suppressed.
 “But what happens as you have time to remember the rest of our lives?”
 Dohrn asks.
 “All that stuff starts to churn in you, what you witnessed.
 This is a release valve.”

 Across the country, various sectors of the health care industry are rolling out new programs to meet a growing health concern during the pandemic: the emotional well-being of health practitioners.
-“The crisis has accelerated the visibility of cracks in the healthcare system,” says Dr. Dan Weberg, the head of clinical innovation at Trusted Health, a tech company that connects traveling nurses with employer healthcare systems.
+“The crisis has accelerated the visibility of cracks in the healthcare system,” says Dr. Dan Weberg, the head of clinical innovation at Trusted Health, a tech company that connects traveling nurses with employer health care systems.

 In mid-April, when there were 650,000 confirmed coronavirus cases in the US, Trusted Health sent out a survey to nurses they had deployed, in an attempt to take a snapshot of the mental well-being within their community of health workers.
 During crisis situations, travel personnel often serve as reinforcements to bolster strained medical institutions—65 percent of Trusted’s 1,425 respondents were working with COVID-19 patients firsthand.